11 June.

 Rose and Erin got themselves more or less dry and Groud, Rose, and Lu (who until that time had only watched) decided to trek around a bit.
 John and Anne, we learned, had managed to get themselves to the museum where the highlight was a pair of Baikal seals.
 My knee was quite sore on that first day and I felt in no condition to walk any farther than the return to Nikolai’s place.
 Erin also decided to spend some time simply relaxing so we walked back together.

 Lyuba, our guide in Irkutsk, had, on her own, purchased a small birthday cake for John that Anne and Groud had kept well hidden.
 This was quite thoughtful of her.
-G had been trying to call and text her to ask her to do just that but had never gotten through.
+G had been trying to call and text her to ask her to do just that but, to the best of our knowledge, had never gotten through.
 We presented the cake with a single candle after dinner and sang him a rousing chorus of the birthday song.
 No one could find a proper card so we all signed a postcard to go with the cake.
 Both John and Anne and Lu and Ana independently bought two bottles of wine for the celebration, each turning up with one bottle of red and a bottle of white.
 We polished off three of the four bottles – not bad for a group of 8 in which 2 drink not at all – and shared a late-ish night of geniality and conversation somewhat to Nikolai’s consternation but since he’d set no time for us to clear the dining area, he was as free to grumble about it as we were to ignore his grumbling.

 In this northern latitude and approaching the summer solstice now about ten days hence, the sunsets are coming later and later.
 The last of us straggled off to bed about 22:15 but it was still quite light outside.
 Tomorrow’s timetable has a moderately early start with breakfast at 08:00 and departure at 09:00 but the late sunset and early sunrises do provide some sleep challenges.
 I’ll be off to bed anon.
 The schedule for tomorrow includes a bus tour of Irkutsk with Lyuba as our guide and a quick trip to the grocery store to stock up on provisions for our upcoming forty-eight-hour train ride across Siberia to Ekaterinburg.